 Brett Maxie joins Derek Mason's Vanderbilt staff as secondary coach after serving the last two years in a similar role with the crosstown Tennessee Titans.
-After the 2014 season, Maxie was named Vanderbilt's safeties coach.
+After serving as defensive secondary coach in 2014, Maxie will mentor Commodore cornerbacks in 2015.

 After 16 seasons in the National Football League, Maxie's role as mentor of the Vanderbilt secondary is his first in the collegiate coaching ranks.